StatFunGen/xqtl-resources/data/genes/README.md

 If the variant have been associated to an xQTL, summary are shown in xQTLs summary part.
 #### xQTL confidence score
 xQTL contexts are ordered and green colored according to a confidence score (C1 / darkgreen is best, C6/light green is lowest confidence) which combined TWAS, MR, finemapping and coloc results:
-- C1: the gene is MR or cTWAS significant, the variant is in a CS95% overlapping between the GWAS and the xQTL (from single context finemapping)
+- C1: the gene is MR or cTWAS significant, and the variant is in a CS95% overlapping between the GWAS and the xQTL (from single context finemapping)
-- C2: the gene is MR or cTWAS significant, the variant is colocalizing (using colocboost) between the GWAS and the xQTL
+- C2: the gene is MR or cTWAS significant, and the variant is colocalizing (using colocboost) between the GWAS and the xQTL
 - C3: the gene is TWAS significant, and the variant is colocalizing or in  CS95% overlapping between the GWAS and the xQTL
 - C4: the variant is in a CS95% overlapping between the GWAS and the xQTL (from single context finemapping)
 - C5: the variant is colocalizing or overlapping with any xQTL CS (multicontext, cs50, cs70..)